 - Patient refers to anyone who needs support.
 This includes patient, survivor, self-quarantined, etc. Patients can have multiple Supporters in their Network

 - Supporter refers to any individual or group providing support.
 This includes a friend, family, medical professional, another patient, volunteer, church group, etc. Supporters can have just one or multiple Patients in their Network

-How do I request access to b-there?
+How do I request access to the b-there tool?

-What type of devices can access b-there?
+What type of devices can access the b-there tool?

 - As long as you can connect to the internet, you can get access to your account on b-there

-What browsers support b-there?
+What browsers support the b-there tool?